Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

-Reconstructive flow field snapshot results for $t=5 s$ are shown in Figs.~\ref{fig:LDC_reconstructive_velocity} and \ref{fig:LDC_reconstructive_pressure}.
+Reconstructive flow field snapshot results for $t=5$ s are shown in Figs.~\ref{fig:LDC_reconstructive_velocity} and \ref{fig:LDC_reconstructive_pressure}.
 For both GPOD and APG methods, the following cases were tested: POD basis dimension of Case 1) $M=10$; Case 2) $M=20$; Case 3) $M=30$.
-A memory length of $\tau=1e-7$ s was selected through trial and error, but future work will provide a detailed analysis and heuristics in selecting the memory length, and how the weakly compressible assumption impacts its selection.
+The selected basis dimensions result in compression factors for GPOD/APG Case 1, 2, and 3 of $CF = 20, 000$, $CF = 10, 000$ and $CF = 6, 667$, respectively.
+Finally, a memory length of $\tau=10^{-7}$ s was selected for the APG method.
+A more detailed analysis to guide the selection of the memory length and quantifying its dependence on the weakly-compressible assumption are outside the scope of this work and is a promising area for future research.

 Qualitative results show good agreement in the velocity and pressure field for all cases from GPOD and APG methods.
-Closer examination of the vertical centerline plots in Figs.~\ref{fig:LDC_centerline_velocity_reconstructive} show that the velocity field closely aligns with centerline profile of the FOM for all cases.
-However, the pressure field centerline in Fig.~\ref{fig:LDC_centerline_pressure_reconstructive} shows that for GPOD and APG Case 1a a larger local discrepancy between profiles is observed, while for Case 2 and 3, a smaller discrepancy is present.
+Closer examination of the vertical centerline plots in Fig.~\ref{fig:LDC_centerline_velocity_reconstructive} shows that the velocity field closely aligns with centerline profile of the FOM for all cases.
+However, the pressure field centerline in Fig.~\ref{fig:LDC_centerline_pressure_reconstructive} shows that for GPOD and APG Case 1 a larger local discrepancy between profiles is observed, while for Case 2 and 3, a smaller discrepancy is present.
 It is important to highlight, however, that the centerline pressure fields contribute relatively low energy content into the dynamics, as opposed to the top corners of the domain.
-Therefore, the centerline plots exhibit a local discrepancy that is small relative to the global dynamics the pressure field, which align well with the FOM as is shown in Fig.~\ref{fig:LDC_reconstructive_pressure}.
+Therefore, the centerline plots exhibit a local discrepancy that is small relative to the global dynamics of the pressure field, which aligns well with the FOM, as shown in Fig.~\ref{fig:LDC_reconstructive_pressure}.